Resources for Writers

 The Craft of Writing

 Reading can’t make you a good writer, but everything you read should help make you a better writer, especially in your particular genre.
-But here are some books on the craft of writing today that I have found helpful.
+But here are some books on the craft of writing and marketing today that I have found helpful.
+They are separated by writing and marketing, but not in any particular order.
 I’ll add more as I discover them.

 - Story Genius by Lisa Cron